9 Nervous System Supplements & Vitamins

 7. Essential Fatty Acids (EFAs) for Nervous System

 EFAs benefit every cell of the body, including, of course, nerve cells.
 They aid in the transmission of the nerve impulses that guide our daily actions.
 Omega-3 EFAs like DHA and EPA are especially important when taken in the proper formulation of 2.5 parts DHA to 1 part EPA.
-I recommend 2,000 mg daily.
+We recommend 2,000 mg daily.

 8. Lecithin - The CNS Supplement

 Lecithin is rich in choline, which is necessary for the proper transmission of nerve impulses from the brain through the central nervous system.
 Lecithin also protects and repairs nerves.
 EFAs like omega-3 fish oil are the “bricks” that make up a cell membrane.
 Phosphates like choline are the mortar that holds the bricks together.
 They rebuild every cell in the body.
-I use 2 tablespoons of granulated lecithin mixed into drinks.
+We use 2 tablespoons of granulated lecithin mixed into drinks.

 9. Chamomile - Relax Nerves